philippkeller/blog-random-howtos/source/_posts/How-to-build-a-image-upload-with-draggable-reorder-rotation-and-delete-in-next-js-react-and-flask-backend.md

 `sensors` defines with what you can move the images:

-- a pointer sensor (mouse on desktop, touch on mobile).
+- a **pointer sensor** is needed for moving the images with a mouse (on desktop) or touch (on mobile).
 I added `activationContraint` to be able to click on elements (delete, rotate) later without the drag operation to start already
-- a keyboard sensor which lets you move the items using tab, space, left/right control.
-Not really useful but fancy nonetheless
+- a **keyboard sensor** lets you move the items using tab, space, left/right control.
+Not super intuitive, but fancy nonetheless

 ### handleDragEnd